 Molly dancing is, by nature, robust and, some would say, aggressive.
 These qualities are emphasised by the sound of the hobnailed boots worn by the dancers, which were the normal form of footwear for farm workers in the East of England right up until the second half of the twentieth century.

 There is very little known about the dances that Molly dancers of the early part of the twentieth century would have performed, other than that they resembled country dances, but danced using a slow, heavy step, and with much swinging about in pairs.
 We have constructed our own dances, based on such information as we have, and we have developed our own distinctive style.
 The Molly dancers of Old Glory are all men, whilst the musicians are all women.
-The musicians play a variety of instruments, which may include at least one four-stop melodeon in the "Suffolk key" of C, concertina, drums, trombone, “tea-chest” bass and rommelpot.
+The musicians play a variety of instruments, which may include at least one four-stop melodeon in the "Suffolk key" of C, concertina, recorder, drums, trombone, “tea-chest” bass and rommelpot.

 For further information about Molly dancing, Old Glory recommends "Truculent Rustics: Molly Dancing in East Anglia before 1940" by Elaine Bradtke, published by The Folklore Society, University College, London (ISBN 0 903515 180) and available from Hedingham Fair.